 How can you be sure your shampoo is safe to use?

-In light of this, how do you know if your organic shampoo and conditioner is free of harmful ingredients?
+In light of this, how do you know if your supposed “all-natural” hair cleanser is free of harmful ingredients?

 What guarantee do you have that the ingredients do not act as hormone-disrupting xenoestrogens?